aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/opening-prayers-for-legislative-bodies/prayer-of-the-guest-chaplain-of-the-u-s-senate-rabbi-michael-beals-on-23-may-2013.html.md

 <blockquote>
 <h3>Welcoming the Guest Chaplain:</h3>
 Mr. COONS.
 Mr. President, thank you for the opportunity to recognize and celebrate this morning's Chaplain.
 Rabbi Michael Beals has served our community in Wilmington, DE, and our country admirably and with a strength of faith and foundation that you have heard in this morning's prayer.
-He is joined by his wife Elissa, a caring veterinarian, his daughter Ariella, whose bat mitzvah was just celebrated, and his daughter Shira and many other family and friends.
+He is joined by his wife Elissa, a caring veterinarian, his daughter Ariella, whose bat mitsvah was just celebrated, and his daughter Shira and many other family and friends.
 He has a wonderful and accomplished education, being ordained at the Jewish Theological Seminary and also having studied at the American University, the University of California at Berkeley, and the Hebrew University in Jerusalem.

 In addition to his remarkable education, he is someone who is profoundly grounded in the calling, in the challenge of rebuilding.
 As you heard in his reflections in prayer this morning, he is someone who cares deeply for the widow, the orphan, the stranger, and is true to the Biblical calling of us to be witnesses to our communities wherever we might be found.